numberw8835/Rotation_Function/README.md

 * This script is intended for educational purposes and exploration.
 * The concept of matrix rotation might not have direct applications in all linear algebra scenarios.
 * If you encounter any issues or have suggestions, please feel free to open an issue or pull request.

-## License

-This code is provided under the MIT License.
-Feel free to use and modify it.